 The first step in this gut-check is to determine whether your child is, in fact, struggling in school.
-Through your own observation, attention to detail, and problem solving, you may be able to pinpoint difficulties within subject or skill areas.
-From there, you can hone in on solutions by reflecting on what your child says and does, and the evidence you have collected from your child’s school or homeschool.
-This can include assignments, projects, quizzes/tests, progress reports, teacher comments or notes.
-Depending on your child’s situation, you may need to do more formal research and evaluation to determine whether your observations and data truly indicate that your child is falling behind.
+Through your own observations, you may be able to pinpoint difficulties with attention span, ability to make sense of tasks, or even specific skill areas.
+From there, reflect on what your child says and does, and gather any evidence you can that may support the concerns you have.
+This can include assignments, projects, quizzes/tests, progress reports, and drawings.
+You might even ask friends, family members, coaches or teachers what they observe, too.
+Depending on your child’s situation, you may need to watch them over a period of weeks to determine whether your observations and data truly indicate that your child is falling behind.

-When determining evaluation methods to use, remember that you may be able to use the information you obtain to do much more than satisfy your curiosity about your child’s learning.
-Using the right evaluation methods can help you not only target any current learning gaps and avoid future learning losses, but also set practical goals and prevent student burnout.
+You may be able to use the information you obtain to do much more than satisfy your curiosity about your child’s learning.
+You can use the information to target any learning gaps, avoid future learning challenges and also set practical goals and prevent student burnout.
 Remember, however, that while observing your child and collecting evidence of their learning can occur daily, evaluation through more formal assessments should be used strategically with an eye to how the results will benefit future learning.